-Let’s see how to Fix DCM Compliance Rules Error 0x87d00320 with Configuration Manager.
-Learn how to reate or build the Desired Configuration Management (DCM).
+Let’s see how to Fix DCM Compliance Rules Error 0x87d00320 issue with SCCM (Configuration Manager).
+Learn how to create or build the Desired Configuration Management (DCM).

 Compliance baseline with Powershell script was failing to evaluate.

 Since there was a registry key (HKLM\SOFTWARE\Microsoft\PowerShell\1\ShellIds\Microsoft.PowerShell\Path) which points to the C:\windows\System32\WindowsPowershell\v1.0\Powershell.exe’ was missing on the clients (Both Server 2008 and 2012).

-I tried to manually create them and tried to evaluate the baseline and found the baseline evaluation was successful.
+I tried to create them and evaluate the baseline manually and found the baseline evaluation was successful.

 - Issues was happening on both VMs and Physical machines.